Profzubbyd/66DaysofData/README.md

 I love playing with pandas.
 The things you can do with it are really a lot.
 - There isn't much to say today as I really got my hands dirty with code.
 ![Pandas Certificate](https://user-images.githubusercontent.com/46527701/104376854-e2135200-5525-11eb-9687-ed91f5e42d57.png)

+### Day 10
+- Today, I started the Kaggle course: Data Visualization.
+This was where Kaggle really broke python down.
+A lot of basic things.
+- I learnt about Seaborn specifically; lineplots, bar charts and heatmaps.
+- There is a whole lot that visualization can reveal.
+Looking at tables you may just see numbers but with visualization you can do analysis and make decisions.
+Heatmaps especially can give an eagle-eye view over everything.
+It's really beautiful.